Greek Olympian Papachristou expelled for 'racist tweet'

 Mr Kasidiaris gained notoriety for slapping one left-wing woman politician and throwing water over another, during a heated debate on a television show.

-Papachristou tweeted him on his name day last week: "Many happy years, be always strong and true!!!"'A mistake'
+Papachristou tweeted him on his name day last week: "Many happy years, be always strong and true!!!"

 The athlete's remarks had prompted calls from the public and within the Greek government for her to be thrown out of the team.